 Another place worth visiting to help get your Amsterdam bearings it the Amsterdam Museum.
 It’s dedicated to the vast history of the city.
-A family-friendly tour is available for the Amsterdam DNA exhibit which examines the entrepreneurship, free thinking, citizenship, and creativity during seven periods of Amsterdam history.
+A family-friendly tour is available for the Amsterdam DNA exhibit which examines the entrepreneurship, free-thinking, citizenship, and creativity during seven periods of Amsterdam history.
 (You can purchase the ticket in advance here.)

 Places to Sleep in Amsterdam

 One of my favorite Amsterdam hotels is the DoubleTree.
 It’s right next to Centraal Station which makes it easy to get to whether by train or car.
 And yes, it is even easy by automobile.
 Because it’s on the edge of the busy area of Amsterdam so you can take a back way and go straight to the parking garage.
 Obviously, the DoubleTree is always a treat because of their warm cookies at check-in.
 However, this one also has a small kid’s play area in the lobby.
 The breakfast buffet features international favorites.
 The rooms have Apple products, and floor to ceiling windows with views of the city.
 And the suites are spacious, a rare find in Amsterdam.

 I’ve also stayed at the Citizen M in Amsterdam.
 This is definitely easier if you aren’t traveling with kids.
 However, the large beds, air-conditioned rooms, awesome smelling bath soap, cool interiors, and prime location on a major tram line, make it a nice and affordable option for an Amsterdam getaway.